Fernando Collor de Mello: Free trade, privatization and state reforms

 Under Zélia's tenure as Brazil's Minister of Finances, the country had a period of major changes, featuring what ISTOÉ magazine called an "unprecedented revolution" in many levels of public administration: "privatization, opening its market to free trade, encouraging industrial modernization, temporary control of the hyper-inflation and public debt reduction."

 In the month before Collor took power, hyperinflation was at 90 percent per month and climbing.
 All accounts over 50,000 cruzeiros (about US$500 at that time), were frozen for several weeks.
 He also proposed freezes in wages and prices, as well as major cuts in government spending.
 The measures were received unenthusiastically by the people, though many felt that radical measures were necessary to kill the hyperinflation.
 Within a few months, however, inflation resumed, eventually reaching rates of 10 percent a month.

 During the course of his government, Collor was accused of condoning an influence peddling scheme.
 The accusations weighed on the government and led Collor and his team to an institutional crisis leading to a loss of credibility that reached the finance minister, Zélia.

 This political crisis had negative consequences on his ability to carry out his policies and reforms.
 The Plano Collor I, under Zélia would be renewed with the implementation of the Plano Collor II; the government's loss of prestige would make that follow-up plan short-lived and largely ineffective.
 The failure of Zélia and Plano Collor I led to their substitution by Marcílio Marques Moreira and his Plano Collor II.
 Moreira's plan tried to correct some aspects of the first plan, but it was too late.
 Collor's administration was paralyzed by the fast deterioration of his image, through a succession of corruption accusations.

 During the Plano Collor, yearly inflation was at first reduced from 30,000 percent in 1990 (Collor's first year in government) to 400 percent in 1991, but then climbed back up to 1,020 percent in 1992 (when he left office).
 Inflation continued to rise to 2,294 percent in 1994 (two years after he left office).

 Although Zélia acknowledged later that the Plano Collor didn't end inflation, she also stated: "It is also possible to see with clarity that, under very difficult conditions, we promoted the balancing of the national debt – and that, together with the commercial opening, it created the basis for the implementation of the Plano Real."

-Parts of Collor's free trade and privatization program were followed by his successors: Itamar Franco (Collor's running mate), Fernando Henrique Cardoso (a member of the Franco cabinet) and Lula da Silva.
+Parts of Collor's free trade and privatization program were followed by his successors: Itamar Franco (Collor's running mate) even when he rejected privatization ideological, Fernando Henrique Cardoso (a member of the Franco cabinet) and Lula da Silva.
 Collor's administration privatized 15 different companies (including Acesita), and began the process of privatizing several others, such as Embraer, Telebrás and Companhia Vale do Rio Doce.
 Some members of Collor's government were also part of the later Cardoso administration in different or similar functions: